Chetic/shell-bun/README.md

 > ☕ **Shell-Bun** combines "build" and "run" - inspired by Swedish fika culture, where gathering for coffee and pastries (🍩🍰) creates the perfect environment for productive collaboration!

-An interactive bash script for managing build environments with advanced features and no external dependencies.
+A terminal user interface written in Go (powered by [Bubble Tea](https://github.com/charmbracelet/bubbletea)) for managing build environments with speed, parallelism, and polish.

 ![demo](shell-bun-demo.gif)

 ## 🚀 Easy Deployment

-**Shell-Bun is completely standalone** - it's a single bash script with zero dependencies that can be deployed anywhere instantly:
+**Shell-Bun ships as a single self-contained binary** – build it once with Go and copy it anywhere:

-- **Copy & Run**: Simply copy `shell-bun.sh` to any system with bash > 4, write a simple `shell-bun.cfg` file and run `shell-bun.sh`
+- **Build & Copy**: `go build ./cmd/shellbun` produces the `shellbun` executable ready for distribution
-- **No Installation Required**: No package managers, no compilation, no setup scripts
+- **No External Dependencies**: Everything is linked into the binary (Bubble Tea, lipgloss, etc.)
-- **Portable**: Works on Linux, macOS, Windows (with bash), containers, cloud instances, embedded systems
+- **Portable**: Works on Linux, macOS, Windows (via cross-compilation), containers, cloud instances, embedded systems
-- **Self-Contained**: Everything needed is in one file - perfect for DevOps, CI/CD, and quick deployments
+- **Self-Contained**: No runtime installation scripts or package managers required
-- **Version Control Friendly**: Add it directly to your project repositories
+- **Version Control Friendly**: Commit the binary or build recipe alongside your project

 ## Features